paramat/moonrealm/README.txt

-moonrealm 0.9.2 by paramat
+moonrealm 0.10.0 by paramat
-For Minetest 0.4.12 or later
+For Minetest 0.4.14 or later
 Depends default
 Licenses: Code LGPL 2.1.
 Media CC BY-SA

-Version changes:

-Hlsource crafting bugfix.
-Remove moonrealm:sapling crafting.
-Moonrealm:appleleaf drops more saplings.
-More items given on spawn.
-Cleanup code.

 Crafting
 --------

-Spacesuit.
+Spacesuit
 To avoid drowning in the vacuum nodes put a spacesuit in your inventory.

-Mesetinted helmet.
+Mesetinted helmet
 -C-
 -G-
 -S-